 We have covered some of our favorite Halong Bay cruises in another post on our site.

-However, if you choose a cruise in Halong Bay you’ll constantly be surrounded by hundreds of other boats.
+However, if you choose a cruise in Halong Bay, you’ll constantly be surrounded by hundreds of other boats.
 You’ll also find that Halong Bay cruises operate on essentially the same schedule.
 For example, if your cruise is scheduled to visit Ti Top Island for sunset, at least 20 other boats will be stopping there at the same time too.

 Lan Ha Bay is just south of Halong Bay so you’ll find that the scenery is every bit as spectacular, but it doesn’t yet have the international fame of Halong Bay.
 Lan Ha Bay is also farther from the mainland which means it is more isolated and much less developed from a tourism perspective.
 As an added bonus, Lan Ha Bay has dozens of picture-perfect white sand beaches tucked into its 400+ islands.

-If you choose to cruise around Lan Ha Bay, you’ll find far fewer boats, far fewer crowds, and cruise boats that offer a more luxurious experience.
+In Lan Ha Bay, you’ll find far fewer boats, far fewer crowds, and cruise boats that offer a more luxurious experience.
 When relaxing on your sun deck you’ll be able to gaze upon the towering limestone cliffs instead of countless other boats blocking your view.
 And smaller boats mean larger suites and a more personalized experience on board.

 Getting to Lan Ha Bay